originalgrego/sfa3ce/README.md

  DARKSOFT ROMS
 ###############

-1 - Apply the encrypted or unecrypted darksoft ips file to the appropriate USA version of Street Fighter Alpha 3 (980904) sz3.02 file.
+1 - Apply the darksoft ips file to the unencrypted USA version of Street Fighter Alpha 3 (980904) aka sfa3udi's sz3.02 file.

 2 - Apply the gfx ips files to each of the similarly named gfx files.